Debugging the Smart Home

 Building off this Codelab, try the following exercises and explore additional resources:

-You can also learn more about testing and submitting an Action for review, including the certification process to publish your Action to users.
+You can also learn more about testing and submitting an integration for review, including the certification process to publish your integration to users.